actonbp/personal_site_v2/README.md

 - Matrix-style falling characters that transform into network visualizations
 - Interactive 3D topic exploration
 - Connected paper visualization for each research topic
+- Click a topic to reveal a list of sample papers with abstracts
 - Dynamic transitions and animations
 - Responsive design